pyscf.lib package#

 filenamestr or None

 If a string is given, an HDF5 file of the given filename will be created.
-The temporary file will exist even if the H5TmpFile object is released.
-If nothing is specified, the HDF5 temporary file will be deleted when the H5TmpFile object is released.
+If filename is not specified, the HDF5 temporary file will be deleted when the H5TmpFile object is released.

 The return object is an h5py.File object.
 The file will be automatically deleted when it is closed or the object is released (unless filename is specified).